acelost/Pojson/README.md

 # Pojson

 Pojson is a kotlin library for json prototyping.
 It brings DSL for building `JsonObjectPrototype` and `JsonArrayPrototype`.
-Prototypes don't references to any json object/array models.
+Prototypes don't reference to any json object/array models.
 You can choose implementation you want to use for rendering json.
 Simple json prototype may looks like:

 ```kotlin
 val prototype = JsonObjectPrototype {